Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 event component can expose and what kind of scalability and performance the event architecture will have

 ### Cosmos db

 Using cosmos DB gives the possiblity to have "endless" number of topics/feeds based on queriries.

 Based on filters on the db query you could get a endles amount of feeds containg events with specific criteria.

 #### Partition key

-Currently the limitations on Cosmos DB is that one logical partion can [maximum be 20GB](https://docs.microsoft.com/en-us/azure/cosmos-db/concepts-limits).
+Currently the limitations on Cosmos DB is that one logical partition can [maximum be 20GB](https://docs.microsoft.com/en-us/azure/cosmos-db/concepts-limits).

-If we assume events in average on 350 Bytes (the example aboves are around 300 Bytes).
-This would hold approx 57.000.000 events inside a logical partion.
+If we assume events in average on 350 Bytes (the examples above are around 300 Bytes).
+This would hold approx 57.000.000 events inside a logiical partition.

 If we assume 5 events on average on each instance that would be around 11.000.000 instances per partition key.
-Looking at the biggest digital services in the current platform this would indicating that using a partition key bases on {org}/{app} is not possible because many of them have many more elements.
+Looking at the biggest digital services in the current platform (Altinn 2) this would indicating that using a partition key bases on {org}/{app} is not possible because many of them have many more elements.

-Suggestions is to use the subject as partion key.
+The suggestion is to use the subject as partition key.
 57.000.000 on a given subject should be more than enough.
-And when that limit is reached the limitations probably has increased.
+And when that limit is reached the limitations probably have increased.
 (it was in may 2020 raised from 10GB to 20GB)

 #### Event sequencing

-The way we do sequencing could affect the correctnes of the event feed.
+The way we do sequencing could affect the correctness of the event feed.

 ##### Order by Cosmos DB Timestamp

 When a document is stored to Cosmos DB it has a _ts property created.
 This contains information about when it was last changed.

 This is stored as epoch time.
 (Seconds since January 1.
 1970)